ifxtech/doctrine4legacy/README.md

 # Doctrine4Legacy

-## Small, but easy to use wrapper for Doctrine's DBAL and ORM at once for legacy apps.
+## Simple wrapper for both Doctrine's DBAL and ORM for legacy apps.

 Every day I have to work with legacy PHP 5.6 monolithic apps based on the custom-made framework.
 If you have some experience with Doctrine in Symfony framework, then you probably know how Doctrine's EntityManager eases the daily dev's life by simplifying everything.